aaa123git/cotk/README.md

 you can do whatever you want (even don't load data using ``cotk``).

-* Commit your changes and set upstream branch in your command line.
+Next, commit your changes and set upstream branch in your command line.

 ```bash
     git add -A